"No, I don't want more athletes!"

 Plus, each social media platform has some clever features which you may find useful:

-• Being able to utilize Instagram’s stories to keep followers regularly updated.
+• Being able to utilise Instagram’s stories to keep followers regularly updated.

 • Your tweets being easily shareable (or ‘re-tweeted’) on Twitter to reach larger audiences.